webzfs/webzfs/blog/2026-08-29-heroic-fixes-0.78.md

 ### We Added a Syncoid Option That Syncoid Doesn't Have

-WebZFS had a helpful **Dry Run** checkbox.
-I remember this PR when it came up, and I never followed up on it, I just remember reading it when it was proposed and thinking, 'Oh yea, that'd be great' And between then and now, I somehow just assumed it was accepted and merged because it just makes sense right?
+WebZFS had a helpful **Dry Run** checkbox for Syncoid.
+I remember this PR when it came up in the Sanoid repo, but...
+I never followed up on it, I just remember reading it when it was proposed and thinking, 'Oh yea, that'd be great' And between then and now, I somehow just assumed it was accepted and merged because it just makes sense right?
 ZFS has a -n flag for no-op checks.
-Obviously Jim would have accpeted this into Syncoid...
+Obviously Jim would have accepted this into his work...
 Except Jim did not.
 No blame on Jim, he knows his project better than anyone, and if he thinks it's not a good fit, that's cool.

 So, 0.78 removes our imaginary real but actually not real Syncoid feature.